mirror-mkm/iac/README.md

 # iac
 pre-requisites
 ---------------
-terraform version : v1.6.6 is used.
+-Terraform pre-installed.

+-An access key & secret key created the AWS

 this iac will create Autoscaling Group , Application Load Balancer , ec2 launch template.

-In this setup ,for the storage of terraform state,the default-backend (local backend, which stores the state file on your local disk) is used. cd terraform export AWS_PROFILE = yourawsprofile terraform init terraform plan terraform apply
+In this setup, the default backend (local backend), which stores the Terraform state file on your local disk, is used for storing the terraform state.

+cd terraform

+terraform init

+terraform plan

+terraform apply